 Afterwards, when the elephant grows and becomes big and strong, it doesn’t try again to get itself loose, even though now, it is strong enough to pull and tear the rope easily.

 The elephant learned that it cannot free itself, and therefore, it never tries again.
 It believes that it’s not possible to get free.

 It’s the same with people.
-Habits can be formed at any age, and many of them are formed at an early age.
-People act, think and believe, in accordance with their habits.
+We form habits at any age, and we form many of them at an early age.
+We all act, think and believe, in accordance with their habits.

 Everyone has good and bad habits, which they never question.

 Habits are like imaginary ropes that you believe to be real.

 How is a Habit Formed?

 - A habit is formed when you repeat a certain act over and again, repeat the same thoughts, or go through a repeated experience.